basile753/PFI_PatientSpecific_project/README.txt

 ------------------------------------------------- HOW TO USE

-IMPORTANT to use the project, create a VirtualEnvironment named ".venv37" right in the root directory based on Python3.7 with the requirement from the requirement.txt file.
+IMPORTANT to use the project, create a CONDA VirtualEnvironment named ".venv_conda" in the root directory, based on Python3.7 with the pip requirement from the requirement.txt file.
+Then manually install the Opensim module with conda install (as it is not available using pip).
+To summarize, run the Following commands in the root project directory:
+	> conda create --prefix .venv_conda python=3.7
+	> conda activate .venv_conda
+	> conda install --file requirements.txt
+	> conda install opensim

 ==> Compatible with CUDA10.1 Cudnn7, have all the necessary libraries and GPUs (nvidia) toolkits installed.

 Then SIMPLY RUN THE main.py SCRIPT

-You might need to use Docker to set up your own version of CUDA10.1 Cudnn7, the Dockerfile present in the project in functionnal and ready-to-use.
+You might need to use a Docker to set up your own version of CUDA10.1 Cudnn7 if your system doesn't allow another/several CUDA versions for the training/predicting phases (options 2 and 3), to do so process the Dockerfile present in the project root folder with the following commands:
+	> docker build -t project_name
+	> docker run --gpus all -it project_name
+Then run the main.py script within the running docker.
+Also to eventually import/export Data inside the running Docker or export results outside, use the follwing command:
+	> docker cp source_folder destination_folder
+	(ex:> docker cp PFI_Autosegmentation_project/Data/ 7b1d664921c7:container to import Data)

 ------------------------------------------------- WHAT IT CAN DO

 	1) Pre-process your dataset of manually segmented MRI (in order to train a model)
 	2) Train a model on your data
 	3) Perform auto-segmentations based on a choosen model
-	4) Apply a morphing process to segmentations
+	4) Apply a morphing process to segmentations AND propose to switch the model's parts from volume to shell-type mesh
 	5) Insert the segmented model within a generic .osim musculoskeletic model (NOT IMPLEMENTED)
 	6) Perform simulations and generate outputs (NOT IMPLEMENTED)

+Please feel free to contact me if you have any question on my email adress: antoine.basile753@outlook.fr Cheers.

+Femur
+Tibia
+Patella

+Femur_cartilage
+Tibia_lateral_cartilage
+Tibia_medial_cartilage
+Patella_cartilage

+Menisc_lateral_sup
+Menisc_lateral_inf
+Menisc_medial_sup
+Menisc_medial_inf

+So I'm facing an issue:

+The MPUNET Library is not CONDA-compatible and requires Python 3.7.
+On the other hand the opensim Library was only released on Conda